alexander-tong/Landsat_SC_NBEM_LST_Retrieval/README.md

 Instructions for calculating LST will be added at a later date along with the algorithm as reported by Jiménez-Muñoz et al. 2009.

 # Requirements
+Workflow tested and developed using the following:
+ - arcpy (ArcMap 10.6.1; Esri ArcGIS Spatial Analyst Extension License)
+ - pandas 2.x.x

+Future implementation will use GDAL in lieu of arcpy

 # References
 Jimenez-Munoz, J. C., Cristobal, J., Sobrino, J. A., Sòria, G., Ninyerola, M., & Pons, X. (2009).
 Revision of the single-channel algorithm for land surface temperature retrieval from landsat thermal-infrared data.
 IEEE Transactions on Geoscience and Remote Sensing, 47(1), 339-349. doi:10.1109/TGRS.2008.2007125